Travel with peers from your community on a specially designed trip.

 Each season, Israel Experts partners with the Jewish Federation from the Boston community, Combined Jewish Philanthropies, to create a unique trip that is specially designed for them.
-In addition, this season, we're beginning a new partnership with the Sephardic communities of New York, Miami, Atlanta, and Seattle to do the same!
+In addition, this season, we're beginning a new partnership with The Jewish Federation of North America (JFNA) to lead a young professionals trip!
 You’ll get to have all of the amazing experiences of our flagship Discover Israel trip plus the extra perks of being on a community trip.

 We’ll make sure that you get that selfie on a camel, the famous group shot with everyone slathered in mud from the Dead Sea, and of course an endless supply of falafel and shawarma – but on a Birthright Israel trip with Israel Experts, we provide you with so much more than the obvious.
 Get ready for unexpected surprises, getting out of your comfort zone and having an unforgettable ten day trip!
 We'll take you to almost every corner of Israel - from the luscious, green north to the expansive, breathtaking south, from the modern, vibrant, fun and hip Tel Aviv to the profound, moving and meaningful Jerusalem - experience the best Israel has to offer on your Birthright Israel trip!